jskz/golem/README.md

 The MUD is exposed on the host's TCP port 4000 by default.

-A phpMyAdmin instance is exposed on port 8000 providing root access to the game's MySQL storage.

 ## Destroying all database data and starting over

 ```